 Most of the blood vessels and nerves run along Fascia membranes, and there are about six times more nerve receptors in the Fascia than in other parts.

 Fascia is existent in the entire body and envelops organs and muscles.
-It holds together the skeletal parts and also forms a fibrous tissue filled with liquid.
+It holds together the skeletal parts and also forms a fibrous tissue filled with fluid.
 If we start with the Fascia’s various layers and parts, we have a superficial, subcutaneous Fascia just below the skin.
 Deep Fascia lies between and around the muscle groups, individual muscles and organs.
-The areolar Fascia’s is thicker and contains a lot of liquid flowing between the matrixes of fibers that form the tissue.
+The areolar Fascia’s is thicker and contains a lot of fluid flowing between the matrixes of fibers that form the tissue.

 The different parts of the skeleton are bound together by strong bands of connective tissue – ligaments that attache the joints.
 The tendons are an extension of muscles so the body can be tapered in the extremities and so that power can be transmitted from a little distance.
 Another function is to with muscular power release the tendon to get higher function on the muscle’s work, like a spring that jolts away.
 An example is the gazelle, which bounces forward with minimal effort.